sundeepbassi/The-Wellbeing-Retreat/README.md

 5. As a user I want to do a lesson on yoga/meditation.

-* TEST: The user will have a lesson on yoga and meditation in the the yoga and meditation section.
+* TEST: The user will have a lesson on yoga and meditation in the yoga and meditation section.

 6. As a user I want to have  yoga and meditation images.

-* TEST: The user will see a yoga image and a meditation image in the image section.
+* TEST: The user will see a yoga image and a meditation image in the section.

 7. As a user I want to be able to submit my first name, surname and email.